06 Dec How to Successfully Fund a Kickstarter Album Campaign

 SET YOUR FUNDRAISING GOAL BASED ON YOUR NETWORK

 Don’t do what I did!
 It’s far from the best way to determine your fundraising goal and I was only able to maneuver my way with coaching from family with professional experience in fundraising.
-Why I didn’t think to ask before about the soundness, or lack of, my fundraising strategy prior to the launch, I have no idea … It would have saved me some grief.
+Why I didn’t think to ask before about the soundness of my fundraising strategy, or lack thereof, prior to the launch, I have no idea … It would have saved me some grief.

 The funding pyramid will help you map out how you will reach your goal—who can you expect to make up the bottom of the pyramid, the $10 and $25 donations?
 What about the $75 and $100 donations?
 The $250 & $500?
 The $1000 and up?
 Unless you are well-known enough to attract a thousand actively engaged fans willing to pledge at the lower levels, you’ll need people to donate larger sums to make a five-figure goal.
 You should also plan for the possibility that someone you were hoping would donate at a higher tier doesn’t come through.